FrancescoRosa3/Natural-Computation-Project/README.md

 With the same warings as above.

 ## How to evaluate the custom_controller_overtake
-If you want to evaluate the custom_controller_overtake with the cost function explaned in the **documentation**, you must run the following commands:
+If you want to evaluate the custom_controller_overtake with the cost function explained in the **documentation**, you must run the following commands:

 If you do not have the ***.trackinfo** follow the same rules as above.